p. Provisions, contingent liabilities and contingent assets

 (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(v) There are no proceeding initiated or pending against the Company as at 31-03-2024 and as at 31-03-2023 under Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016).
+(vi) There are no proceeding initiated or pending against the Company as at 31-03-2025 and as at 31-03-2024 under Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016).

-(vi) The Company is not declared as a wilful defaulter by any bank or financial institution or other lenders.
+(vii) The Company is not declared as a wilful defaulter by any bank or financial institution or other lenders.

-(vii) Compliance with number of layers of companies prescribed under clause (87) of Section 2 of the Companies Act, 2013 read with Companies (Restriction on number of Layers) Rules, 2017 is not applicable.
+(viii) Compliance with number of layers of companies prescribed under clause (87) of Section 2 of the Companies Act, 2013 read with Companies (Restriction on number of Layers) Rules, 2017 is not applicable.

-(viii) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year.
+(ix) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year.

-(ix) The Company has not traded or invested in Crypto currency or Virtual currency during the current year and previous year.
+(x) The Company has not traded or invested in Crypto currency or Virtual currency during the current year and previous year.

 a) repayable on demand; or

-b) without specifying any terms or period of repayment
+b) without specifying any terms or period of repayment\

 The loan to subsidiaries are given for general business purpose.
 The said loan carries an interest rate of 5% p.a.
-(31-03-2023: 5% p.a.).
-The loan is scheduled for repayment within 5 years from the date of drawdown.
+(31¬ 03-2024: 5% p.a.).

 Chartered Accountants NATCO Pharma Limited

-ICAI Firm Registration No. 116231W/ W-100024 CIN: L24230TG1981PLC003201
+ICAI Firm Registration No. 128510W CIN: L24230TG1981PLC003201

 Amit Kumar Bajaj V C Nannapaneni Rajeev Nannapaneni